 I have always been beguiled by "Lingwiz'dry" – the "magic of language" and the "language of magic" – and have sought throughout my life to interrogate and explore these twin(n)ed threads, following the creative path wherever it may lead.
+(I note here that despite my attempts to coin a new word, I find that others have since adopted the term "Lingwizardry" in the headers of columns and the titles of books, so I'll stick to my guns here with my original form that attempts to recall "linguist" as well as "wizard.")
 And so, within the fused bones of my skull, inside the ball of massively interconnected wet-ware, and on the pieces of paper (and now, the laptop screen), I allow myself the freedom to play: seriously, messily, and with wild abandon.

 I voyage to improbable worlds, entertain chimerical fantasies, invent new selves.
 By experimenting, I learn about myself, other people, and the world; and, as I grope to express new ideas, and then craft, and mould, and prune my work, I find my sense of identity growing and changing, too.

 And with that said, welcome to the playground: Read on, immerse yourself in the mesmeric magic, and most of all, enjoy the games!
 All the while, I hope you bear in mind the strange warning from the “Red Book of Rust and Blood” –

 Arolulin sorakakohé lirtestatoké ovzalnaneniví velesté ivíval:

 “It’s symbols that control us all;